advancedresearch/advancedresearch.github.io/blog/2020-01-18-the-secret-behind-the-2019-logo.md

 ### The Monster Algorithm: Exploring the Depths of Undecidability

-This algorithm can do everything what the solution to the puzzle can, but also much more:
+This algorithm can do everything that the solution to the puzzle can, but also much more:

 - a cache that speeds up performance on large sets
 - repeat parent